-The above trade mark has been examined and the following attachment(s) explain the matters which at present prevent the International Registration from being accepted and, where possible, the ways in which the holder may be able to resolve the issues.
-The holder has until 28 October 2010 (15 months) in which to do so.
+I have examined the above trade mark.
+The following attachment(s) explain the matters which at present prevent the International Registration from being accepted and, where possible, the ways in which the holder may be able to resolve the issues.
+The holder has until 30 June 2017 (15 months) in which to do so.
 This refusal takes effect after that date.

-The holder may respond in writing to this refusal, however, any response must be sent through an address for service in Australia.
+The holder may respond in writing to this refusal.
+However, any response must be sent through an address for service in Australia.
+Please allow time for me to consider any responses by ensuring they are received by this office at least four weeks before the above date.